lokipaws45/lokipaws/README.md

 # Loki Paws

-A modern e-commerce site for cat products.
+A modern e-commerce site for cat lovers, built with Vite + Firebase.